ninbura/nvim/readme.md

     - ```Bash
       :qa
       ```
-    - note that you may have to run `:q` twice due to lazy's popup window
 9. #### intialize github copilot if desired
     - run the following command while in Neovim
     - ```